 Here’s an example of a direct ad that’s intended to get warm leads to buy.

 Step 2: What Will You Create?

-- Go over the statistics on the most searched topics in your industry, and make content around that.
+2. Go over the statistics on the most searched topics in your industry, research your competitors’ channels and speak to your audience to understand what they are looking for, and make content around that.

 A perfect example of the third approach is to look at various makeup influencers and the kind of content they are putting out, which is being liked by your audience.
 You can do an out-of-the-box piece like “3 different ways to use lipstick” or “a guide to finding your perfect foundation shade”, which will draw your audience to your content.

 Now, the approaches mentioned above usually help you build your user base, but what about when you are ready to sell?

 This time, you would want to create a much more direct video ad with a call to action, showcasing an offer to your audience, who have interacted and consumed your content.

 In the case of the makeup business example, your video could be a short 5-second video ad declaring a 40% sale on your products, and how it’s only valid for 48 hours.
 This will entice the user and project a sense of urgency, which will compel them to shop as soon as they see the ad.

 It is important to remember that the products that sell the most are usually solving very real problems.
 For example, if a person can’t find sustainable make-up, and they come across content from your makeup brand claiming that your products are sustainably sourced, it will immediately appeal to them.